 - Glyphosate: An herbicide in Monsanto’s Roundup linked to cancer

 Certain jobs have a higher risk of toxic exposure than others.
-These are the jobs/industries with the highest risk for toxic exposure:
+The jobs/industries with the highest risk for toxic exposure include:

 - Industrial plant workers who use solvents

 - PVC plant workers who use vinyl chloride monomer

 - Oil refinery workers